Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

 where $V_0$ is the strength of the drive.
 The stroboscopic evolution corresponding to a delta drive thus leads to an effective Floquet Hamiltonian that can be obtained from the product of two exponential matrices given as,

 In Fig. \ref{Figure_2}a, we present the quasienergy spectrum as a function of $t_V$, with the other parameters set to $t_H=0.5$, $V_0=\pi/2$, $\theta=\pi/2$, $\gamma= 0.4$, $t_D=1$, and $T=1$.
 For consistency, we use this particular set of parameters throughout this section.
 Additionally, the energy has been computed in units of $t_D$.
 Moreover, owing to the chiral symmetry, in addition to the conventional zero energy modes, the system manifests $\pi$ energy modes at the boundary of FBZ.
 Additionally, in Figs. \ref{Figure_2}b and \ref{Figure_2}c, we show the probability distribution of the eigenstates with OBC for a lattice size $L = 2N = 80$.
 Eventually, all the eigenstates get localized at one particular end of the system, which we refer to as uni-directional NHSE \cite{GBZtheory1}.
 This localization prevents us from characterizing the edge states by simply analyzing the topology of the bulk, resulting in a breakdown of the conventional BBC.
 Nevertheless, we can restore this correspondence based on the framework of non-Bloch band theory via formulating a generalized version of BZ (GBZ).
 This approach allows us to map the open boundary spectra from the continuum bands and predict the emergence of zero and $\pi$ energy modes using non-Bloch invariants.
+Before delving into the precise evaluation of topological invariants using non-Bloch theory, it is important to first highlight the critical challenges introduced by the application of a periodic drive.
+Notably, sublattice symmetry (SLS), analogous to the chiral symmetry (CS) in the Hermitian limit, plays a pivotal role in identifying non-trivial phases through the computation of non-Bloch band invariants.
+However, periodic driving often disrupts these symmetries, as the Hamiltonian at different times generally fails to commute.
+One can reconcile this fact by expressing the coefficients of $H_{\text{eff}}(k)$ in the momentum space,